mxz7/nypsi/economy/guilds.md

 ## how do i upgrade my guild

-your guild will upgraded automatically, once the requirements have been met. you can do `$guild upgrade` to look at the requirements to the next upgrade
+your guild will upgraded automatically, once the requirements have been met. you can do `$guild upgrade` to look at the requirements for the next upgrade

 ## guild members